MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 6801d964fda5        4 months ago                                                         0 B                                                       0 B
 ```

-Here we can map each layer to an instruction in the dockerfile.
+Each layer can be mapped to an instruction in the dockerfile.
 The bottom layer (6801d964fda5 in this example) represents the base OS image.
 One layer up, the IIS installation can be see, one layer up from that the website is created, and so on.

-Dockerfiles can be written to minimize image layers, optimize build performance, and also subtler things such as to improve readability.
-Ultimately there are many ways to complete the same image build task, and selecting the dockerfile format to optimize for your needs is the optimal configuration.
+Dockerfiles can be written to minimize image layers, optimize build performance, and also more cosmetic things such as to improve readability.
+Ultimately, there are many ways to complete the same image build task.
+Understanding how the format of a dockerfile effects build time and resulting image will improve the automation experience.

 ## Dockerfile Optimization

-There are several strategies that can be used when building dockerfiles, that will result in an optimized image or build process.
+There are several strategies that can be used when building dockerfiles, that result in an optimized image or build process.
 This section will detail some of these dockerfile tactics specific to Windows Containers.
 For additional information on dockerfile best practices, see [Best practices for writing dockerfiles on Docker.com]( https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).

 ### Group related actions
 Because each RUN instruction creates a new layer in the container image, grouping actions into one RUN instruction can reduce the number of layers in the image.
 The backslash character ‘\’ can be used to organize the operation onto separate lines of the dockerfile, while still using only one Run instruction.

+The following two examples will demonstrate the same operation run with many individual RUN instructions, and then consolidated into one RUN instruction.
+The resulting images will also be compared.
 This example downloads, extracts, and cleans up a PHP installation.
 Each of these actions are run in their own RUN operation.

 ```
 FROM windowsservercore